arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/post_api_cursor.md

   ~ db._drop(cn);
 @END_EXAMPLE_ARANGOSH_RUN

-The following example appends a value to the array `arrayValue` of the document with key `test` in the collection `documents`.
+The following example appends a value to the array `arr` of the document with key `test` in the collection `documents`.
 The normal update behavior of the `UPDATE` operation is to replace the array attribute completely, but using the `PUSH()` function allows you to append to the array: